wireapp/wire-server-deploy/ansible/README.md

 `cp hosts.example.ini hosts.ini`

 * replace the `ansible_host` values (`X.X.X.X`) with the IPs that you can reach by SSH.
-* replace the `ip` values (`Y.Y.Y.Y`) with the IPs which you wish kubernetes to bind to.
+* replace the `ip` values (`Y.Y.Y.Y`) with the IPs which you wish kubernetes to provide services on.

 #### Authentication
 * if you want to use passwords:
 ```
 sudo apt install sshpass
 ```

-* in hosts.ini, change the ansible_user to the user you want to login as, the ansible_ssh_pass to the password (if you require one), and the ansible_become_pass to the sudo password (if required.)
+* in hosts.ini, uncomment the 'ansible_user = ...' line, and change '...' to the user you want to login as.
+* in hosts.ini, uncomment the 'ansible_ssh_pass = ...' line, and change '...' to the password for the user you are logging in as.
+* in hosts.ini, uncomment the 'ansible_become_pass = ...' line, and change the ... to the password you'd enter to sudo.

 #### ansible pre-kubernetes
 Now that you have a working hosts.ini, and you can access the host, run any ansible scripts you need, in order for the nodes to have internet (proxy config, ssl certificates, etc).

-### kubernetes
+### Installing kubernetes

 ```
 poetry run ansible-playbook -i hosts.ini kubernetes.yml -vv
 ```

-### cassandra
+### Cassandra

-Set variables in the hosts.ini file under `[cassandra:vars]`.
+* Set variables in the hosts.ini file under `[cassandra:vars]`.
 Most defaults should be fine, except maybe for the cluster name and the network interface to use:
 ```
 [cassandra:vars]
 ## set to True if using AWS